Join a Team

 Find the Coaches

 The first step in forming a FIRST LEGO League team is to find a set of coaches to lead the team.
 A minimum of two adults are required to register with FIRST as coaches for each FIRST LEGO League Team.
-These two coaches will be screened by FIRST and this screening must be complete before the team is allowed to purchase season specific LEGO materials.
+These two coaches will be screened by FIRST and this screening must be complete before the team is can manage their team rosters.
 These coaches are expected to be present with the team throughout the season and tournament day.

 In general, most teams get formed by a parent or teacher and that person either becomes the coach and/or will recruit others to co-coach.
 Coaching an FIRST LEGO League team is not difficult and does not require specialized knowledge, but it does take time and patience.
 We offer coaches training and can help provide a “bootcamp” start up type of training if there is a need.
 We would recommend looking for FIRST LEGO League “alum” at your area high school to help with mentoring.
 Many FIRST Robotics Competition and/or FIRST Tech Challenge team members are willing to help FIRST LEGO League teams as well.